cloud-elements/devportal/docs/quickstart/integrate.md

 In this Getting Started Guide, we'll walk you through the steps to integrate your contacts in Salesforce with your customers in Shopify.
 The data sync use case is a simple example that demonstrates the power of Cloud Elements.
 We'll set up your  <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.element}}">elements</a>, create a  <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.common_resource}}">common resource</a> to transform the data into what we need, and then we'll set up a  <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.formula-template}}">formula</a> to automatically perform the sync.

-The three steps in this process are:
+The four steps in this process are:
 {% include workflow.html displayNames="Authenticate,Map to Common Resource,Build a Formula,Create Formula Instance" links="#authenticate-element-instances,#map-to-a-common-resource,#build-a-formula,#create-a-formula-instance" active=""%}

 ## <img src="/assets/img/callouts/1.png" alt="1" class="inlineImage"> Authenticate Element Instances

-{% include workflow.html displayNames="Authenticate,Map to Common Resource,Build a Formula,Create Formula Instance" links="#authenticate-element-instances,#map-to-a-common-resource,#build-a-formula#create-a-formula-instance" active="Authenticate"%}
+{% include workflow.html displayNames="Authenticate,Map to Common Resource,Build a Formula,Create Formula Instance" links="#authenticate-element-instances,#map-to-a-common-resource,#build-a-formula,#create-a-formula-instance" active="Authenticate"%}

 The first step in setting up our contact sync from Salesforce to Shopify, is to authorize the Salesforce Sales Cloud and Shopify elements to connect to your accounts.
 To do so, you will authenticate  <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.element-instance}}">element instances</a> of both Salesforce Sales Cloud and Shopify.
 We'll walk you through a simple authentication below, but if you want more information take a look at the Element Guides for [Salesforce Sales Cloud](../elements/salesforce-service-cloud/authentication.html) and [Shopify](../elements/shopify/authenticate.html).